-Bill Cannon and Mike McConnell successfully defended a favorable decision entered by the North Carolina Court of Appeals after the North Carolina Supreme Court decided to review the decision of the Court of Appeals.
+Bill Cannon successfully defended a favorable decision entered by the North Carolina Court of Appeals after the North Carolina Supreme Court decided to review the decision of the Court of Appeals.
 In Glens of Ironduff Property Owners Association, Inc. v.
 Daly, a subdivision property owners association sued the developer for damage to a subdivision road.
 The trial court ruled in favor of our client, the developer, and the association appealed the decision to the North Carolina Court of Appeals.
 The Court of Appeals upheld the decision of the trial court and ruled in favor of the developer.
 The North Carolina Supreme Court granted the association’s Petition for Discretionary Review and ordered briefs to be submitted as well as counsel to